learnk8s/learnk8s.io/src/best-practices/kubernetes-best-practices.md

 ## Chapter 1.
 Setting Up a Basic Service

+### Managing resource manifests

+_Resource manifests are the declarative state of an application._

+- Store resource manifests in Git (version control)
+- Manage Git repository on GitHub (code review)
+- Use a single top-level directory for all manifests of an application
+- Use subdirectories for subcomponents (e.g. services) of the application
+- Use GitOps: ensure that contents of cluster match content of Git repository
+  - Deploy to production only from a specific Git branch using some automation (e.g. a CI/CD pipeline)
+- Use CI/CD from the beginning (difficult to retrofit into an existing application)

+### Managing container images

+- Base images on well-known and trusted image providers
+  - Alternatively, build all images "from scratch" (e.g. with Go)
+- The tag of an image is immutable (i.e. images with different content have different tags
+  - Combine semantic versioning with the hash of the corrsponding Git commit (e.g. _v1.0.1-bfeda01f_)
+- Avoid the _latest_ tag (is not immutable)

+### Deploying applications

+- Set resource requests equal to limits: provides predictability at the expense of maximising the resource utilisation (the app can't make use of excess idle resources)
+  - Set requests and limits to different values only when you have more experience
+- Always use an Ingress for exposing services, even for simple applications (for production, you don't need to use an Ingress for experimentation)
+- Manage configuration data that is likely to be updated during runtime separately from the code in a ConfigMap
+- Put a version number in the name of each ConfigMap (e.g. `myconfig-v1`).
+When you make an update to the configuration, create a new ConfigMap with an increased version number (e.g. `myconfig-v2`), and then update the application to use the new ConfigMap.
+This ensure that the new configuration is loaded into the application, no matter how the ConfigMap is mounted in the app (as an env var or a file, and in the latter case, if the app watches the file for changes)
+  - Don't delete the previous ConfigMap (e.g. `myconfig-v1`).
+This allows to roll back to a previous configuration at any time.
+- If deploying an application to multiple environments, use a template system (don't maintain multiple copies of resource manifest directories)
+  - Helm, kustomize, Kapitan, ...

 ## Chapter 2.
 Developer Workflows

 ## Chapter 3.
 Monitoring and Logging in Kubernetes